Parasyscia

 Parasyscia is a genus of ants in the subfamily Dorylinae containing approximately 50 described species.
 The genus is distributed across the Afrotropical, Australasia, Indomalaya, Malagasy, Oceania, and Palearctic bioregions.
-Parasyscia was described by Emery (1882), moved to a subgenus of Cerapachys by Forel (1892) and finally placed as a junior synonym of Cerapachys by Kempf (1972).
-Parasyscia was resurrected as a valid genus by Borowiec (2016) during redescription of the doryline genera.
+Parasyscia was described by Carlo Emery (1882), moved to a subgenus of Cerapachys by Forel (1892) and finally placed as a junior synonym of Cerapachys by Kempf (1972).
+Parasyscia was resurrected as a valid genus by Borowiec (2016) during the redescription of the doryline genera.